nfriedly/node-pagerank/readme.md

 });
 ```

-Note: starting with version 1.3, `pagerank` will return/emit an error event when a non-200 status code is recieved from Google.
+Note: starting with version 1.3, `pagerank` will return/emit an error event when a non-200 status code is received from Google.
 (Previously it gave a `null` pagerank, but no error.)

 Or, install it globally